 When to Harvest Blue Lake Beans.
 Juicy and crunchy Blue Lake Bush Beans are easy to grow and quickly ready to harvest.

 Harvest when beans are 3-5″.
-To encourage new beans and extend the harvest, is better to pick green beans frequently every 2-3 days.
-When leaving mature green beans on the plant will cause stop or slow green beans production.
+To encourage new beans and extend the harvest, it is better to pick green beans frequently every 2-3 days.
+When leaving mature green beans on the plant, it will stop or slow green bean production.

 When Is The Best Time to Harvest Blue Lake Bush Beans